-This inspired the notion of $k$-design.
+This has inspired the notion of $k$-design.
 An ensemble $\mathcal{E}$ is said to be a $k$-design if

 Intuitively, a unitary $k$-design is indistinguishable from the Haar ensemble by studying up to the $k$th moment of $\mathcal{E}$.
-That is, given any polynomial of matrix elements of $U$ $p_k(U)$ of degree at most $k$
+That is, for any polynomial $p_k$ containing up to $k$-th powers of $U$ and $U^\dagger$, then

-contains up to $k$-th powers of $U$ and $U^\dagger$.
 By this definition, if an ensemble is a $k$-design, then it is also a $(k-1)$-design and, in general, a $k'$-design for all $k'<k$.

 Furthermore, the action of the Haar $k$-channel can be computed explicitly using the Schur-Weyl duality (see e.g. Sec.~2 of Ref.~\onlinecite{roberts2017chaos} for an elementary introduction).
 The underlying idea is that for any $O$, $\Phi_{\rm Haar}^{k}(O)$ commutes with any unitary operator of the form $V^{\otimes k}$ with $V\in \mathcal{U}(\mathcal{H})$.
 From this it can be shown that it needs to be a linear superposition of operators acting as permutations of the $k$ replicas in $\mathcal{H}^{\otimes k}$.